Loading lesson…

 The big idea: professional responsibility obligations do not pause for AI.
 Competence, confidentiality, and candor all apply — and courts are beginning to enforce them.

-What is the core idea behind "AI Ethics for Legal Professionals: Competence, Confidentiality, and Candor in the Age of AI"?
+What is the main idea of "AI Ethics for Legal Professionals: Competence, Confidentiality, and Candor in the Age of AI"?

-Which best describes the scope of "AI Ethics for Legal Professionals: Competence, Confidentiality, and Candor in the Age of AI"?
+Which action would help you apply "AI Ethics for Legal Professionals: Competence, Confidentiality, and Candor in the Age of AI" responsibly?